Linux 软件免费装

 Where can I see a history of every AI action?

 Go to Easy MCP AI → Audit Log.
-Every tool call is recorded with the token used, the tool name, the arguments, the result, the client IP, and a timestamp.
-The log is paginated and searchable, and retention is configurable under Settings (default 30 days, after which old rows are auto-purged).
+Every tool call is recorded in the user activity log with the token used, the tool name, the arguments, the result, the client IP, and a timestamp.
+The audit trail is paginated and searchable, and retention is configurable under Settings (default 30 days, after which old rows are auto-purged).

 Will the AI publish posts automatically?